AI-App/aiCode/.ai/rules/general-code-guidance.md

    - Complex initialization logic
    - Heavy imports that slow down module loading

+### Principle: Prefer Relative Imports in `__init__.py` Files
+- **MANDATORY**: Within a package, `__init__.py` files should use **relative imports** (`.module_name`) to import from sibling modules.
+- Relative imports make the code more readable and maintainable by avoiding verbose absolute paths.
+- Absolute imports are still appropriate for:
+  - Importing from external packages
+  - Importing from parent packages or unrelated modules
+  - Top-level module imports where relative imports would be unclear

+### Guidelines for Import Styles

+**Use Relative Imports:**
+- In `__init__.py` files when importing from sibling modules in the same package
+- In module files when importing from sibling modules in the same package
+- Pattern: `from .module_name import ClassName`
+- Pattern: `from ..parent_module import SomethingElse` (when importing from parent)

+**Use Absolute Imports:**
+- When importing from external packages (e.g., `from pathlib import Path`)
+- When importing from unrelated modules in the codebase
+- When the relative path would be unclear or overly complex
+- At the top-level of the package structure (where relative imports don't make sense)

 ### Example of Good Practice
 ```python
 # my_package/__init__.py